mesosphere-backup/dcos-cassandra-service/README.md

 In order to restore from S3, you need to specify the "s3://" protocol for the external location along with setting the S3 flags for access key and secret key.

+Check the status of the restore:

+    $ dcos cassandra --name=<service-name> restore status

 #### Azure Restore

 To restore, enter the following command on the DCOS CLI: